johnlockejrr/pylaia/docs/usage/training/index.md

 The model can be trained using command-line arguments or a YAML configuration file.
 Note that CLI arguments override the values from the configuration file.

-### Example with Command Line Arguments (CLI)
+### Training from scratch with Command Line Arguments (CLI)

-Run the following command to create a model:
+Run the following command to train a model:
 ```sh
 pylaia-htr-train-ctc /path/to/syms.txt \
    `cat img_dirs_args.txt`\